Artists are not infallible creatures and even on great albums, there’s often a duff song that somehow gets released as a single and becomes a hit.

 NEW ORDER Fine Time (1988)

 NEW ORDER had largely been acknowledged as a supreme singles act… until this!
-The runt of the litter, ‘Fine Time’ spoilt an otherwise brilliant album in ‘Technique’.
-A sly send-up of the acid house scene, even Bernard Sumner admitted to Melody Maker that it was actually “a novelty record”.
+‘Fine Time’ spoilt an otherwise brilliant album in ‘Technique’.
+A sly send-up of the acid house scene, even Bernard Sumner admitted it was “a novelty record”.
 A pitch shifted vocal was made to sound like an inebriate jackmaster impersonating Barry White, while the messy backing track was complimented by some bleeting sheep.
-One thing good about the single edit though is that it’s one minute and thirty four seconds shorter than the album version!
+One thing good about the single edit though is that it’s one and a half minutes shorter than the album version!

-Single edit available on the album ‘(the best of)’ via London Records
+Available on the album ‘Singles’ via Rhino Records

 EURYTHMICS Revival (1989)